 Auto Zoom – if this option is enabled, the schematic sheet is automatically zoomed when jumping to a component.
 Zoom level remains as it was if this option is disabled.

 Single '\' Negation – if this option is enabled, a net name can be negated by typing a backslash character before the first letter in the net name.
-This applies to ports, net labels, sheet entries, power ports, and harness entries.
+This applies to ports, net labels and sheet entries.

 Confirm Selection Memory Clear – the selection memories can be used to store the selection state of a set of objects.
 To prevent inadvertent overwriting of a selection memory, enable this option.

 Mark Manual Parameters – parameters displayed with a dot denotes that auto-positioning has been turned off and that parameters are moved or rotated with its parent object (component, for example).
 To hide the dots, disable this option.

 Always Drag – if this option is enabled, every time you drag a component (or selection of components) on a schematic document, the electrical wiring stays connected.
 Press the Spacebar to rotate the component(s).
 Use Ctrl+Spacebar to toggle the wire start/end mode (corner modes).

 Shift Click To Select – enable this option if you want to use Shift+Click to select specific primitives in the design space.
 When this option is enabled, click the associated Primitives button to open the Must Hold Shift to Select dialog to access a list of primitives from which you can determine which are to use this Shift+Click method for selection.